 - Q: Are online converters reliable?

-- A: Yes, but it's important to understand the underlying principles so you can verify the results and catch any potential errors.
+- A: Yes, but don't forget to understand the underlying principles so you can verify the results and catch any potential errors.

 - Q: What if I can't find the greatest common factor?